honggzb/Study2016/AngularStudy/angular 2- pipes.md

 - Async pipe makes rendering data from Observables and promises easier
 - for Promises automatically calls then
-- for observables automatically calls subscribe and unsubscribe
+- for observables automatically calls subscribe and unsubscribe(handle cleanup, unsubscribes when the component is destroyed)

 ```javascript
 // did not use async pipe